Skip to main content

 Assist mode (default)

 The machinery is installed the /ironbee-verify command, the verifier sub-agent, the devtools MCP server, and permissions so the agent (or you) can verify manually, but nothing is enforced: no verify gate blocks completion, the pre-edit hooks run non-blocking, and the always-on skill/rule are omitted.
 This is what a fresh install resolves to.
 Verification-mode picker with the cursor on assist, described as tools installed but not enforced Assist keeps verification available but never required — the agent can verify on demand (and every manual cycle is recorded to the Collector) without a gate that blocks task completion.
+Assist is also manual-trigger-only: the installed commands are marked user-only (the model can’t auto-invoke them, and their descriptions don’t cost context tokens) and the verifier/scenario sub-agents carry a non-proactive stance, so nothing fires unless you ask — see Claude Code → Assist mode: commands are user-only.
 To switch to it later:

 Enforce mode